stateful/docs.runme.dev/docs/installation/runmecli.md

 go install github.com/stateful/runme@latest
 ```

-If you don't have Go developer tools installed and still want to use this method, [download and install go](https://go.dev/doc/install).
+If you do not have Go developer tools installed and still want to use this method, [download and install go](https://go.dev/doc/install).

 ### **Download Binaries directly**